-CALI lessons allow you to work through different contract rules and doctrines in an interactive format in which you answer questions and explain your reasoning.
+CALI lessons allow you to work through issues in civil procedure in an interactive format in which you answer questions and explain your reasoning.
 If you are confused or have questions about an issue, a CALI lesson may provide a quick way to test and improve your knowledge.

 Some Sources of Contract Law

 Historically contract law has been judge-made law.
 In other words, the rules and doctrines of contract law emerge and evolve as judges make decisions in private litigation.
 The Restatement of Contracts distills the concepts and rules articulated in contract decisions and presents them in a conceptually organized format.
 Besides stating rules and principles, the Restatement also includes lengthy comments explaining those rules and principles as well as examples to illustrate their application.
 Students should bear in mind that the Restatement in itself has no precedential value, although it can acquire precedential value to the extent that courts recognize and adopt particular provisions.